 The Mirador de Yanahaura is in the picturesque Yanahura neighborhood, that features cobblestone streets, white stoned architecture, and a quieter feel than Arequipa.
 The arches of the lookout frame the peaks of Misti, Chachani, and Picchu Picchu and are a great place to watch the sunset as well.
 The neighbourhood is also a great place to find a picanteria to try out some delicious local food.

-The Best Tours from Arequipa
+The Best Day Trips from Arequipa

 Cycle and Rock Climb in the Same Day